Branimir Glavaš: War crimes charges

-On 8 May 2009 the Zagreb District Court found Glavaš guilty of torture and murder of Serbian civilians in Osijek, and sentenced him to 10 years in prison.
+On 8 May 2009, the Zagreb District Court found Glavaš guilty of torture and murder of Serbian civilians in Osijek, and sentenced him to 10 years in prison.
 The trial involved two cases codenamed 'garage' and 'sellotape'.
 In the first case, the court found that prisoners were kept in a garage by Glavaš's unit where they were tortured and killed.
 One man was forced to drink battery acid and after attempting to flee from the pain, was shot and killed.
 The other involved six civilians who were detained and tortured in a basement in November and December 1991 in Osijek.
 Afterwards, they were brought to the Drava riverbank, where the unit’s members executed them, with their hands tied behind their backs with sellotape.
 Following the verdict however, Vladimir Šišljagić, the leader of HDSSB, the political party Glavaš founded when he left HDZ, showed up in court instead of him and stated that he was "in a safe place".
-Glavaš fled the country, reportedly to Herzegovina, having procured citizenship in Bosnia-Herzegovina seven months earlier.
+Glavaš fled the country, reportedly to Herzegovina, having procured citizenship in Bosnia and Herzegovina seven months earlier.

-Glavaš was arrested near the Bosnian town of Kupres on 13 May 2009.
-The Croatian Ministry of Justice filed a request for his extradition but this was rejected on 23 June 2009.
+On 13 May 2009, Glavaš was arrested near the Bosnian town of Kupres.
+The Ministry of Justice filed a request for his extradition but this was rejected on 23 June 2009.
 In June 2010, the Supreme Court of Croatia confirmed the guilty verdict for Glavaš and others, but reduced the sentence slightly, to eight years of prison.

-The verdict caused his membership in the Parliament to be automatically rescinded, together with the immunity and other privileges he continued to enjoy up to it.
-The parliamentary committee subsequently decided that his mandate ended with the day of the final verdict, 2 May 2010, a decision he publicly appealed saying they owe him one salary.
+The verdict meant his membership in the Parliament automatically rescinded, together with the immunity and other privileges he continued to enjoy up to that moment.
+The parliamentary committee subsequently decided that his mandate ended with the day of the final verdict, 2 May 2010, a decision he publicly appealed saying he was still owed one month's salary.

 Another scandal arose after it was discovered that prominent members of Glavaš' political party had participated in a plot to bribe members of the Supreme Court to show him leniency.

 Based upon the agreement of mutual execution of criminal sanctions between Croatia and Bosnia and Herzegovina, the Court of Bosnia and Herzegovina confirmed the second-instance verdict and Glavaš was arrested in Drinovci on 28 September 2010.
+He was incarcerated in the southern Bosnian town of Mostar.
+On 20 January 2015, Croatia's Constitutional Court rescinded Glavaš' war crimes conviction on procedural grounds.
+He was released from prison after having served five years of his original sentence.

+His case was sent back to the Supreme Court for a retrial.
+He is the highest ranking Croatian official to have ever been convicted for war crimes by a local judiciary.